kai2608ng/redux-saga-lift/README.md

 Requirements:
 1. Lift should take a second to move between floors.
 2. Lift can't move with open doors.
-3. Lift can't move beyond last and first floor.
+3. Lift can't move beyond the last and the first floor.
 It's dangerous.
 4. Lift should automatically open doors when it arrives at the desired floor.
 5. Lift should automatically close doors five second after the last person enters (or if no person enters)
-6. Lift can't close doors if there is anything blocking them, even if requested by passenger.

 ## Available Scripts